Orzeł incident: At sea

-Lieutenant Grudziński intended to seize the maps of a German vessel, as all of the navigational aids of Orzeł except for a guide of Swedish lighthouses, had been confiscated.
+Lieutenant Grudziński intended to seize the maps of a German vessel, as all of the navigational aids of Orzeł, except for a guide of Swedish lighthouses, had been confiscated.
 No German merchant ships were ever sighted, however.
 After three weeks of searching, it was decided to leave the Baltic and head for Britain.
 It took two days to pass through the heavily guarded entrance.
-The only references that the Poles had were the lighthouse guide and a rudimentary map drawn by the navigation officer.
+The only references that the Poles had were the lighthouse guide and a rudimentary map that had been drawn by the navigation officer.

 The German and Estonian press covering the incident first suggested that the two captured guards had possibly been killed by the Polish sailors.
-It later turned out that, in fact, they had been released off of the coast of Sweden in a rubber dinghy and provided with clothing and food for their safe return home.
+It later turned out that they had been released off the coast of the Swedish island of Gotland in a rubber dinghy and provided with clothing and food for their safe return home.
 The guards were also given 50 US dollars each, as the Polish crew believed that those "returning from the underworld deserve to travel first class only".

 Orzeł arrived off the coast of Scotland on 14 October 1939.
 The crew sent out a signal in broken English, and a Royal Navy destroyer came out and escorted them into port.
 The arrival of Orzeł surprised the British Admiralty, which had long presumed the submarine to be lost.